tfeb/star/README.md

 `in-package-symbols` has the same caveats about order as `in-hash-table`.

 ### Three general iterators: `stepping`, `stepping*` and `stepping-values`
 `stepping` and `stepping*` are a pair of iterators which make and step bindings.
-They take a number of clauses which look like `(var &key initially then type value while until)`.
+They take a number of clauses which look either like `(var &key initially then type value while until)`, or like `(var &key as type value while until)`.

 - `var` is a variable name which will be bound.
-- `initially` is the initial value of the variable, default `nil`.
+- In the first form, `initially` is the initial value of the variable, default `nil`, and `then`, if given, is an expression whose value will be the new value of the variable on each step.
-- `then`, if given, is an expression whose value will be the new value of the variable on each step.
+- in the second form, `as` is a form which specifies the value of the variable at each step.
 - `type`, if given, is a type for the variable.
 - `value` means that the value of the variable will be returned from the iterator.
 The default is true.
 - `while` is an expression which, if it evaluates to true (for all the variables), will cause the iterator to contue.